To Educate the Heart

 Mother Cabrini’s first job was as a schoolteacher, and she remained an educator the rest of her life.
 She ultimately founded over 30 schools, each of which reflected her philosophy on education.

-To Mother Cabrini, an educated person is someone in whom all facets of life – spiritual, intellectual, cultural, physical, moral, economic, political, and social – are deeply developed.
+Mother Cabrini believed education begins by knowing God, who is the source of all wisdom and life.
+To her, the educated person is one in whom all facets of life – spiritual, intellectual, cultural, physical, moral, economic, political, and social – are deeply developed.
 This deep yet broad understanding of education was unusual during her lifetime (1850-1917) and remains uncommon today.

 Mother Cabrini saw education as involving far more than acquiring knowledge, and teaching as more than a means of earning a living.
 To her, being an educator was an act of love.
 “Yours is not a vain science that puffs up,” she wrote to students at her teaching college in Rome, “But that which reforms manners, educates the heart, and forms character.”

-She believed that to teach as an act of love requires first and foremost a strong relationship with Jesus Christ.
+She believed that teachers must first and foremost maintain a strong relationship with Jesus Christ.
 When grounded in prayer, educators naturally become role models of a God-directed life, and are able to teach with their actions as well as their words.

 Honoring the Individual Student’s Abilities